midchamps/flutter_tex_custom/README.md

 For more please see the [Example](https://github.com/Shahxad-Akram/flutter_tex/tree/master/example).

 # Limitations:
-- Please avoid using too many `TeXView`s in a single page, because this is based on [webview_flutter_plus](https://pub.dartlang.org/packages/webview_flutter_plus) a complete web browser.
-Which may cause slowing down your app.
-I am trying to add all necessary widgets within `TeXView`, So please prefer to use `TeXViewWidget`.
-You can check [example folder](https://github.com/Shahxad-Akram/flutter_tex/tree/master/example) for details.
-If you find any problem you can [report an issue](https://github.com/Shahxad-Akram/flutter_tex/issues/new).
+To ensure your app remains fast and responsive, it is important to understand the performance implications of `TeXView`.
+As this widget utilizes [webview_flutter_plus](https://pub.dartlang.org/packages/webview_flutter_plus), each `TeXView` effectively embeds a web browser.

+Therefore, we advise against using multiple `TeXView` instances on a single page.
+For layouts requiring multiple TeX elements, please use the `TeXViewWidget` as a container.
+This approach is optimized for performance and is the preferred method for building complex views.

+For practical examples, browse the [example folder](https://github.com/Shahxad-Akram/flutter_tex/tree/master/example).
+If you run into problems, you can [report an issue](https://github.com/Shahxad-Akram/flutter_tex/issues/new).